CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-symfony.md

 ### Apache 404 error after deployment

 If everything looks fine and you still get 404 errors, remember that CleverCloud works with an Apache server, so you'll need an htaccess in the  `/public` directory.
 Symfony got your back on this: just run `composer require symfony/apache-pack`.
-See https://symfony.com/doc/current/setup/web_server_configuration.html for more information.
+See [the official documentation of Symfony](https://symfony.com/doc/current/setup/web_server_configuration.html) for more information.